KashaketCompany/ds-php/php-5.6.40-src/ext/runkit/README.md

 Runkit extension for PHP
 ========================

-For all those things you.... probably shouldn't have been doing anyway.... but surely do!
+For all those things you.... probably shouldn't have been doing anyway....

 ---------------------
 Feel free to support Dmitry Zenovich via PayPal (dzenovich@gmail.com) if Runkit serves you.